-Java 8 is still in widespread use (and may remain so because of licence changes: although Oracle ended its support even for personal use at the end of 2020, OpenJDK has full support until 2022-03), but Java 7 was the latest provided by Oracle for several platforms.
+Java 8 is still in widespread use (and may remain so because of licence changes and support on older OSes: OpenJDK has security support until March 2026).

 • A package with a hard-to-satisfy system requirement is by definition not portable, annoyingly so if this is not declared in the 'SystemRequirements' field.
 The most common example is the use of pandoc, which is only available for a very limited range of platforms (and has onerous requirements to install from source) and has capabilities86 that vary by build but are not documented.
 Several recent versions of pandoc for macOS did not work on R's target of High Sierra (and this too was undocumented): at the time of writing '2.14.0' to '2.16.2' did, but not '2.17.0.1'.
 (Currently pandoc is only available from the official site for Intel macOS but that build works well enough on 'arm64' machines.)
 Another example is the Rust compilation system (cargo and rustc).